feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ### 4.2.
 Deploy Feast feature servers on Kubernetes

-To deploy a Feast feature server on Kubernetes, you can use the included helm chart.
+To deploy a Feast feature server on Kubernetes, you can use the included [helm chart + tutorial](https://github.com/feast-dev/feast/tree/master/infra/charts/feast-feature-server) (which also has detailed instructions and an example tutorial).

-See [helm chart](https://github.com/feast-dev/feast/tree/master/infra/charts/feast-feature-server) for configuration details.
+**Basic steps**
 1. Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [helm 3](https://helm.sh/)
 2. Add the Feast Helm repository and download the latest charts: